akdev1l/rtbox/README.md

 1. Clone the repo
 2. run `./util/cargo build`
+3. The resulting binary is in `target/debug/rtbox` - it is a statically linked binary so you can move it wherever.
+4. The only runtime dependency we have is that a podman socket must be reachable. (`systemctl --user enable --now podman.socket`)

 The `./util/cargo` script is a wrapper that will fetch cargo from dockerhub and run the build process.
 It will also create a folder
 `${HOME}/.cache/cargo` to cache crates for future builds.

+#### Testing

+We have a basic testing system with `bats` the Bash Automated Testing System.
+With the power of containers we just run our tests on a containerized environment so it should be as easy as: `./test/debug.sh`.
+This will build a container locally `rtbox-tester:latest` which we use to run the testing.

 ## Usage